eu90h/mockfighter/README.md

 Every trading day lasts 5 seconds.
 At the end of each day, the fair market value changes.

-The player interacts with the market by making HTTP GET and POST requests to various urls, blah blah blah :P
+The player interacts with the market by making HTTP GET and POST requests to various urls (see the reference below, or the Stockfighter docs).

 GM API Reference
 ================